|THE WOOTTON FAMILY,|

 Jean is standing to my Mom's left, Jim is directly in front of Mom and Carolyn is in the front row to Jim's left..

-The Wootton family still has Family Reunions, presently held at Attworth Lake State Park in Ohio.
+The Wootton family still has Family Reunions, presently held at The Plumb Creek Park in Brunswick, Ohio.
+Located in Medina County just south of Cleveland.

 Until a couple of years prior to her death, my mother was the reunion organizer for many, many years.
 A difficult job that she cherished.